tsuru/tsuru/docs/installing/planb-router.rst

 endpoint, along with other settings, as `described in PlanB docs
 <https://github.com/tsuru/planb#start-up-flags>`_.

+Keep in mind that you will need to change the init file for service in ``/etc/systemd/system/planb.service`` and add in the line where the ``ExecStart`` is located the loading of the environment variable.
+The line will have the following content:
+``ExecStart=/usr/bin/planb $PLANB_OPTS``.

 After changing the file, you only need to start PlanB with:

 .. highlight:: bash